Learn how to make Christmas gift tags with a Silhouette machine.

 HOW TO MAKE CHRISTMAS GIFT TAGS WITH A SILHOUETTE MACHINE

 First, you will need the Christmas gift tags cut file.
-You can access the file in the resource library, below.
+You can access the file in the resource library, available to my email subscribers.
+Sign up here.
 Note that since this is a Silhouette tutorial, the file is in STUDIO format.